At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 Lodging

-There are not an abundant number of lodging options at Snoqualmie Pass itself, but plenty of places to stay within a 30 minute drive.
+There are not an abundant number of lodging options at Snoqualmie Pass itself, but plenty of places to stay within a 30 minute drive — and this year, you can camp right at the venue.

-• AirBNB – there are a few AirBNB options at Snoqualmie Pass.
-If you want to stay at the pass, this might be your best option.
+- AirBNB — There are a few options at Snoqualmie Pass itself.
+If you want to stay at the pass, this is your best bet for traditional lodging.

-• Cle Elum or North Bend hotels – there are numerous hotel options available either west or east of Snoqualmie Pass in the towns of North Bend or Cle Elum.
+- Cle Elum or North Bend hotels — Numerous hotel options available either west or east of the pass.

 Sponsors